Peter Kennard | STOP

 Peter Kennard is one of Britain’s leading political artists.
 For over five decades his work has shaped the visual culture of protest, addressing war, nuclear weapons and state violence.
 His work is held in major collections throughout the world.

-Thread-sewn, OTA binding, with flaps
+Thread-sewn, OTA lay-flat binding, with flaps

 Contents list